mattjlewis/diozero/docs/index.md

 }
 ```

-All devices are provisioned by a [Device Factory](https://github.com/mattjlewis/diozero/blob/master/diozero-core/src/main/java/com/diozero/internal/spi/DeviceFactoryInterface.java).
-There is a default NativeDeviceFactory for provisioning via the host board itself.
+All devices are provisioned by a [Device Factory](https://github.com/mattjlewis/diozero/blob/master/diozero-core/src/main/java/com/diozero/internal/spi/DeviceFactoryInterface.java) with a default NativeDeviceFactory for provisioning via the host board itself.
 However, all components accept an optional Device Factory parameter for provisioning the same set of components via an alternative method.
 This is particularly useful for GPIO expansion boards and Analogue-to-Digital converters.

 The Raspberry Pi provides no analogue input pins; attempting to create an AnalogueInputDevice such as an LDR using the Raspberry Pi default native device factory would result in a runtime error (UnsupportedOperationException).
-However, ADC classes such as the [MCP3008](https://github.com/mattjlewis/diozero/blob/master/diozero-core/src/main/java/com/diozero/MCP3008.java) are also analogue input device factories and can be used to construct devices such as LDRs:
+However, ADC classes such as the [MCP3008](https://github.com/mattjlewis/diozero/blob/master/diozero-core/src/main/java/com/diozero/MCP3008.java) have been implemented as analogue input device factories hence can be used to construct analogue devices such as LDRs:
 ```java
 try (MCP3008 mcp3008 = new MCP3008(chipSelect); LDR ldr = new LDR(mcp3008, pin, vRef, r1)) {
 	System.out.println(ldr.getUnscaledValue());